 – Light sensitivity

 – Double vision

 – Puffy eyelids

 There are many things you can do to keep yourself comfortable in the first days after surgery.
 Typically, we recommend that our clients use eye packs or cool compresses to dull the pain and reduce swelling.
 Keeping your eyelids clean using the prescribed eye drops and ointments is important as well, as this reduces the risk of infection.

 Other things to avoid for the first week or two are:

 – Taking aspirin, ibuprofen, naproxen or other herbal supplements, as they can increase bleeding (we recommend Tylenol for pain)

-Usually, clients are able to return to normal activity within 10-14 days.
+Usually, clients can return to normal activity within 10-14 days.
 However, scars and surgical cuts can take several months to heal and fade.
 During the healing process, make sure you take extra special care of your eyelids to protect them from sun and wind damage.

-Our clients are generally very satisfied with the end result from blepharoplasty.
+Our clients are generally very satisfied with the end result of blepharoplasty.
 Many report feeling younger and more confident.
-For those who opt for eyelid surgery for functional reasons, they are also happy to have improved vision back.
+Those who opt for eyelid surgery for functional reasons are also happy to have improved vision back.

 For many clients, the corrections made during the surgery last a lifetime.
 For others, droopy eyelids can recur.
 This does not happen because the procedure is ineffective but rather because the natural aging process continues.
 Maintaining good sun protection and allowing the healing process to occur naturally will help preserve the results.